ishankjena/Soroban-Bootcamp-Final-Project/README.md

 2. **Scalpers and bots**: It can help block bots and define rules around which tickets can be resold.
 3. **Security**: It allows organizers to identify their patrons precisely, even if a ticket has been exchanged just before entering.
 4. **Data**: It provides a more transparent and customer-friendly experience.

-In summary, a blockchain-based event ticketing system offers a safer, more transparent, and efficient method to buy and transfer tickets⁴.
-It's changing the way tickets are issued, transferred, and verified, providing a better experience for both event organizers and attendees¹²⁴.
-Let me know if you need more information! 😊